ndanusamary/Covid-19-Project/README.md

-select *
+-- COVID-19 Data Analysis Using SQL

+-- Exploring COVID-19 Cases and Deaths

-from Covid_deaths
+-- Retrieve all records from Covid_deaths table
-order by 3,4 ;

---select *
+SELECT *
---from Covidvaccine
---order by 3,4 ;

-SELECT location, date, total_cases, new_cases, total_deaths, population
 FROM Covid_deaths
+ORDER BY location, date;

+-- Retrieve all records from Covid_vaccine table SELECT *
+ FROM Covid_vaccine
-ORDER BY 1,2;
+ ORDER BY location, date;

---Total cases vs Total deaths
+-- Key COVID-19 Metrics

-SELECT location, date, total_cases, total_deaths, (total_deaths/total_cases)*100 AS DeathPercentage
+-- Total Cases vs Total Deaths with Death Percentage SELECT location, date, total_cases, total_deaths,
+       (total_deaths / total_cases) * 100 AS DeathPercentage
 FROM Covid_deaths
-ORDER BY 1,2;
+ORDER BY location, date;

---Likelihood of contracting covid in United States SELECT location, date, total_cases, total_deaths, (total_deaths/total_cases)*100 AS DeathPercentage FROM Covid_deaths
+-- Likelihood of contracting COVID in the United States SELECT location, date, total_cases, total_deaths,
-WHERE location LIKE '%states%'
-ORDER BY 1,2;

---Percentage of population that got covid
-SELECT location, date, population, total_cases, (total_cases/population)*100 AS PercentPopulationInfected FROM Covid_deaths
-WHERE location LIKE '%states%'
-ORDER BY 1,2;

---Countries with the highest infection rate compared to population

-SELECT location, population, MAX(total_cases) AS HighestInfectionRate, MAX((total_cases/population))*100 AS PercentPopulationInfected
+       (total_deaths / total_cases) * 100 AS DeathPercentage
 FROM Covid_deaths
+WHERE location LIKE '%United States%'
+ORDER BY date;

+-- Percentage of population infected in the United States SELECT location, date, population, total_cases,
+       (total_cases / population) * 100 AS PercentPopulationInfected
+FROM Covid_deaths
---WHERE location LIKE '%states%'
+WHERE location LIKE '%United States%'
+ORDER BY date;

+-- Countries with the highest infection rate compared to population

+SELECT location, population,
+       MAX(total_cases) AS HighestInfectionRate,
+       MAX((total_cases / population) * 100) AS PercentPopulationInfected
+FROM Covid_deaths
 GROUP BY location, population
 ORDER BY PercentPopulationInfected DESC;

---Countries with the highest death count per population

-SELECT location, MAX(cast(total_deaths as int)) AS TotalDeathCount FROM Covid_deaths
+-- Countries with the highest death count per population SELECT location, MAX(CAST(total_deaths AS INT)) AS TotalDeathCount FROM Covid_deaths
 WHERE continent IS NULL
 GROUP BY location
 ORDER BY TotalDeathCount DESC;

--- By continent
----Continents with highest death count per population

- SELECT continent, MAX(cast(total_deaths as int)) AS TotalDeathCount FROM Covid_deaths
+-- Continents with the highest death count per population SELECT continent, MAX(CAST(total_deaths AS INT)) AS TotalDeathCount FROM Covid_deaths
 WHERE continent IS NOT NULL
 GROUP BY continent
 ORDER BY TotalDeathCount DESC;

--- Global Numbers
+-- Global COVID-19 Statistics

-SELECT date, SUM(new_cases) AS TotalCases, SUM(CAST(new_deaths AS INT)) AS TotalDeaths, SUM(CAST(new_deaths AS INT))/SUM(new_cases)*100 AS DeathPercentage FROM Covid_deaths
+-- Daily global numbers for total cases, deaths, and death percentage SELECT date, SUM(new_cases) AS TotalCases,
+       SUM(CAST(new_deaths AS INT)) AS TotalDeaths,
+       (SUM(CAST(new_deaths AS INT)) / SUM(new_cases)) * 100 AS DeathPercentage
+FROM Covid_deaths
 WHERE continent IS NOT NULL
 GROUP BY date
-ORDER BY 1,2;
+ORDER BY date;

-SELECT SUM(new_cases) AS TotalCases, SUM(CAST(new_deaths AS INT)) AS TotalDeaths, SUM(CAST(new_deaths AS INT))/SUM(new_cases)*100 AS DeathPercentage FROM Covid_deaths
+-- Overall global total cases, deaths, and death percentage SELECT SUM(new_cases) AS TotalCases,
+       SUM(CAST(new_deaths AS INT)) AS TotalDeaths,
+       (SUM(CAST(new_deaths AS INT)) / SUM(new_cases)) * 100 AS DeathPercentage
+FROM Covid_deaths
-WHERE continent IS NOT NULL
+WHERE continent IS NOT NULL;
-ORDER BY 1,2;

---Joining the Covid death and Covid vaccine tables
+-- COVID-19 Vaccination Analysis

+-- Joining Covid_deaths and Covid_vaccine tables
 SELECT *
 FROM Covid_deaths dea
-JOIN CovidVaccine2 vac
+JOIN Covid_vaccine vac
   ON dea.location = vac.location
-  and dea.date = vac.date
+  AND dea.date = vac.date;

--- Total population vs vaccinations
+-- Total Population vs. Vaccinations
 SELECT dea.continent, dea.location, dea.date, dea.population, vac.new_vaccinations
 FROM Covid_deaths dea
-JOIN CovidVaccine2 vac
+JOIN Covid_vaccine vac
   ON dea.location = vac.location
-  and dea.date = vac.date
+  AND dea.date = vac.date
 WHERE dea.continent IS NOT NULL
-ORDER BY 2,3;
+ORDER BY location, date;

-SELECT dea.continent, dea.location, dea.date, dea.population, vac.new_vaccinations ,
+-- Rolling count of vaccinated people per country SELECT dea.continent, dea.location, dea.date, dea.population, vac.new_vaccinations,
-SUM(CONVERT(INT,vac.new_vaccinations)) OVER (Partition by dea.location ORDER BY dea.location,dea.date) AS RollingPeopleVaccinated
+       SUM(CONVERT(INT, vac.new_vaccinations)) OVER (PARTITION BY dea.location ORDER BY dea.date) AS RollingPeopleVaccinated
 FROM Covid_deaths dea
-JOIN CovidVaccine2 vac
+JOIN Covid_vaccine vac
   ON dea.location = vac.location
-  and dea.date = vac.date
+  AND dea.date = vac.date
 WHERE dea.continent IS NOT NULL
-ORDER BY 2,3;
+ORDER BY location, date;

---USING CTE
-With PopvsVac (continent, location, date, population, new_vaccinations, rollingpeoplevaccinated)

-  AS
-(
+-- Using CTE to calculate percentage of population vaccinated WITH PopvsVac AS (
-  SELECT dea.continent, dea.location, dea.date, dea.population, vac.new_vaccinations ,
+  SELECT dea.continent, dea.location, dea.date, dea.population, vac.new_vaccinations,
-SUM(CONVERT(INT,vac.new_vaccinations)) OVER (Partition by dea.location ORDER BY dea.location,dea.date) AS RollingPeopleVaccinated
+         SUM(CONVERT(INT, vac.new_vaccinations)) OVER (PARTITION BY dea.location ORDER BY dea.date) AS RollingPeopleVaccinated
   FROM Covid_deaths dea
-JOIN CovidVaccine2 vac
+  JOIN Covid_vaccine vac
     ON dea.location = vac.location
-  and dea.date = vac.date
+    AND dea.date = vac.date
   WHERE dea.continent IS NOT NULL
 )
-SELECT *, (rollingpeoplevaccinated/population)*100
+SELECT *, (RollingPeopleVaccinated / population) * 100 AS PercentPopulationVaccinated
 FROM PopvsVac;

---TEMP TABLE
-DROP TABLE IF EXISTS PercentagePopulationVaccinated CREATE TABLE PercentagePopulationVaccinated
+-- Using Temporary Table to Store Percentage of Population Vaccinated DROP TABLE IF EXISTS PercentagePopulationVaccinated;
-(Continent nvarchar(255),
+CREATE TABLE PercentagePopulationVaccinated (
+    Continent NVARCHAR(255),
-Location nvarchar (255),
+    Location NVARCHAR(255),
-Date datetime,
+    Date DATETIME,
-Population numeric,
+    Population NUMERIC,
-New_vaccinations numeric,
+    New_vaccinations NUMERIC,
-RollingPeopleVaccinated numeric
+    RollingPeopleVaccinated NUMERIC
-)
+);

 INSERT INTO PercentagePopulationVaccinated
-SELECT dea.continent, dea.location, dea.date, dea.population, vac.new_vaccinations ,
+SELECT dea.continent, dea.location, dea.date, dea.population, vac.new_vaccinations,
-SUM(CONVERT(INT,vac.new_vaccinations)) OVER (Partition by dea.location ORDER BY dea.location,dea.date) AS RollingPeopleVaccinated
+       SUM(CONVERT(INT, vac.new_vaccinations)) OVER (PARTITION BY dea.location ORDER BY dea.date) AS RollingPeopleVaccinated
 FROM Covid_deaths dea
-JOIN CovidVaccine2 vac
+JOIN Covid_vaccine vac
   ON dea.location = vac.location
-  and dea.date = vac.date
+  AND dea.date = vac.date
-WHERE dea.continent IS NOT NULL
+WHERE dea.continent IS NOT NULL;
-ORDER BY 2,3;

-SELECT *, (rollingpeoplevaccinated/population)*100
+SELECT *, (RollingPeopleVaccinated / population) * 100 AS PercentPopulationVaccinated
 FROM PercentagePopulationVaccinated;

---Creating view to store data for later visualizations
+-- Creating View for Future Visualizations
 CREATE VIEW PercentagePopulationVaccinated AS
-SELECT dea.continent, dea.location, dea.date, dea.population, vac.new_vaccinations ,
+SELECT dea.continent, dea.location, dea.date, dea.population, vac.new_vaccinations,
-SUM(CONVERT(INT,vac.new_vaccinations)) OVER (Partition by dea.location ORDER BY dea.location,dea.date) AS RollingPeopleVaccinated
+       SUM(CONVERT(INT, vac.new_vaccinations)) OVER (PARTITION BY dea.location ORDER BY dea.date) AS RollingPeopleVaccinated
 FROM Covid_deaths dea
-JOIN CovidVaccine2 vac
+JOIN Covid_vaccine vac
   ON dea.location = vac.location
-  and dea.date = vac.date
+  AND dea.date = vac.date
-WHERE dea.continent IS NOT NULL
+WHERE dea.continent IS NOT NULL;